wet-boew/wet-boew-documentation/governance/index-en.md

 Label color: #EE8310

 * State: Going stale - Historically used to identify a issue that didn't got immediate and active public interest.
-* State: Last call - An official deadline is now set where a decision could be made relatively about the current issue.
-In order word, interested party should speak up if they don't want the issue to be closed.
+* State: Last call - An official deadline is set which the issue are going to be closed if nothing new is presented.
+Usually this is because a resolution or a decision has been proposed and we are going to assume it is accepted as is.
 * State: On hold - Represent an issue that need to be considered for a future major milestone.
 * State: Not supported - The issue is about unsupported feature or block of code.
 * State: Ready for implementation - Means that the topic was discussed thoroughly and a solution are defined and it's now ready to be implemented.